sg-2185/Python-modules/README.md

 **PYTHON SERIALIZER
-* Serialization is the process of converting an object state into a binary file, this file can be stored on filesystem or transmitted across network. or it can be persisted(stored) and later use.
+* Serialization is the process of converting an object state into a binary file, this file can be stored on filesystem or transmitted across network or it can be persisted(stored) and later use.
 * Serialization of an object is also known as deflating or marshalling.
 * In Python we use the **PICKLE** module to Serialize an Object.
 * In order to resurrect an Object from a Pickle file it needs to be deserialized